-Just like there are many type of skateboards, you have various type options available for skateboard wheels too.
-In order to find the suitable one for you, you need to know about the different types and what each is best for.
+Just like there are many types of skateboards, you have various options available for skateboard wheels too.
+To find the suitable one for you, you need to know the different types and what each is best for.

 There are 3 main types of skateboard wheels: street or park wheels, cruiser or soft wheels, and longboard wheels.
 Street or park wheels are typically smaller and harder.
 While cruiser or soft wheels are relatively larger and softer.
 Longboard wheels are usually the biggest and softest among these 3 types.

 Street or park wheels are designed for tricks and stunts.
 As they are smaller and harder than a cruiser or soft wheels, street wheels are good for grinding on rails and ledges.
 Cruiser or soft wheels are designed for going around town.
 They are larger and softer than street or park wheels, which makes them better for carving and sliding.
 While longboard wheels are designed for longboard skating.

 Wheel shape is one of the factors that determine how a skateboard performs.
 There are many shapes of skateboard wheels, each affecting your ride differently.
 They create different amounts of friction with the ground.
 That affects acceleration, turning, and stability.

 Square-shaped wheels provide the most contact with the ground, making them ideal for speed and stability.
 Rounded wheels provide less contact, making them better for skateboarding tricks and smaller riders.
 No matter what shape you choose, ensure your wheels are made of high-quality materials for a safe and smooth ride.

 And the color of skateboard wheels is mainly for aesthetics.
 Skaters also purchase mixed-colored wheels, which can create unique designs.
 It doesn’t affect the performance directly.
 You won’t be seeing the wheels while skateboarding anyway.